 The Reporter of Decisions is a constitutional officer of the Arkansas Supreme Court.
-Article 7, section 7, of the Arkansas Constitution of 1874 provides, in part: “The Supreme Court shall appoint its clerk and reporter, who shall hold their offices for six years subject to removal for good cause.”
+Arkansas Constitution of 1874, Amendment 80, § 2(F) provides: “The Supreme Court shall appoint its clerk and reporter.”
 The Supreme Court Reporter also serves as Reporter of the Arkansas Court of Appeals.
 Ark.
 Code Ann. § 16-12-108(b) (Repl.
-1994).
+2010).

 - Prepare the syllabus without delay after the Clerk of the Supreme Court furnishes him or her with a copy of the decisions of the court;